Installing and Configuring the Cluster Package

 Refer to Creating or Deleting an Application Partition.

-c.Initialize the partition and the Partition Security Officer (PO) role in LunaSH, specifying the policy template filename.
+b.Initialize the partition and the Partition Security Officer (PO) role in LunaSH, specifying the policy template filename.

 NOTE The partition that will hold the SKS Master Key (SMK) on each cluster member must use the same cloning domain.
 If you are configuring this appliance to join an existing cluster, ensure that you use the same domain string or PED key that was used to initialize the partition on the primary member.

-Refer to Initializing an Application Partition in the product documentation.
+Refer to Initializing an Application Partition.

 d.Initialize the Crypto Officer (CO) role in LunaSH.
+If necessary, change the initial CO credential.

-Refer to Initializing the Crypto Officer Role.
+Refer to Initializing the Crypto Officer Role and Changing a Partition Role Credential.

 NOTE The cluster service cannot be started if a user partition has not yet been created (refer to step 1).